-Whitehorse General Hospital Laboratory performs a wide variety of tests on blood and body fluids both on-site and by referral to a specialized laboratory in Vancouver.
-Electrocardiograms (ECGs), Holter Monitoring, Urea Breath Tests and Spirometry testing is also performed by the lab.
+Whitehorse General Hospital Laboratory (lab) performs a wide variety of tests on blood and body fluids both on-site and by referral to a specialized laboratory in Vancouver.
+Electrocardiograms (ECGs), Holter Monitoring, and Urea Breath Tests are also performed by the lab.

 The Laboratory Team

 Testing is performed by Medical Laboratory Technologists, who are registered with the Canadian Society for Medical Laboratory Science (CSMLS).
 The tests that technologists perform provide the information needed to diagnose disease and monitor treatments.
 Sample collection and handling is performed by Medical Laboratory Assistants.

 Drop-in & appointments

 Lab tests can only be ordered by a qualified provider.
 Patients coming to WGH for blood work will be seen on a first come-first served drop in basis during the outpatient clinic hours.